 We performed a comparison between Cohesity DataProtect and Druva Phoenix based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Backup solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The dashboard is very easy to use."
+Find out in this report how the two Cloud Backup solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ability to essentially instantly recover a VM and have it run on the Cohesity Platform while all those bits are technically being recovered in the background is useful to us."

 "Cohesity has very simple reports to help you stay in the know of which servers are being backed up or not."